erajasekar/cs-workshop/PITCHME.md

 ## Why computers is a genius invention?

+- It will be super expensive, if we had to build a new computer for every different thing we want to do.

-- We invented a general purpose computer containing a array of transistors that can do many different things, depending on which transistors are swiched on and off. |
+- Instead, we invented a general purpose computer containing a assembly of transistors that can do many different things, depending on which transistors are swiched on and off. |

-- It could do anything from adding two numbers to flying an airplane. |

-Note: It would be very expensive, if we had to build a new computer for every different thing we want to do.

 ---
 ## What is a Computers?